AnAvaragelilmemer/thatskybot-cmds/README.md

 i wish to be a pair of pants
 ```
 ```
-oreo / i wish to be oreo
+i wish to be oreo
 ```
 ```
 i wish to be a performance guide